-Chairman of Arqiva in the UK from 2007-2014.
+Chairman of Argiva in the UK from 2007-2014.
 He has also been Chairman of Uecomm, Lonely Planet Publications, the Hostworks Group and Airwave.
 Shore was Group Managing Director at Telstra in Australia, CEO of MyPrice (Aust/NZ) and Managing Director of Media/Communications/Partners.
 He has served as a Director of Objectif Telecomunications Limited, Foxtel, SMS Management and Technology and OnAustralia.
 He was furthermore a member of the Advisory Board of Siemens Australia.
-He also served as National Society for the Prevention of Cruelty to Children and Board of the Australia-United Kingdom Chamber of Commerce.
+He also served as member of the Corporate Board of the National Society for the Prevention of Cruelty to Children and Board of the Australia-United Kingdom Chamber of Commerce.
 He is also currently Chairman of Gigacomm Pty Ltd, a private Australian broadband service provider.

 Leonard Peter Shore holds a degree in Applied Mathematics and Computing Science from the University of Adelaide.